maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

      d. restarts haproxy with the additional proxy configuration

  3.  run `./install-libvirt-3.sh`: this sets up the federation plane and deploys the two bookinfo projects that will be federated in the two clusters

+If running the two clusters on two different hosts, run the install-multihost scripts instead.

 #### Test Script